twf/drumminhands_photobooth/README.md

 See also a companion projector to the photo booth.
 -Code: https://github.com/drumminhands/drumminhands_projector
 -Instructions: http://www.drumminhands.com/2016/09/02/raspberry-pi-photo-booth-projector/

-Credits:
-Icons from the Noun Project
--Button by Prerak Patel
--Disco pose by Moriah Rich
--Fireworks by Creative Stall
--Hamster wheel by Dream Icons
--Tap by Prerak Patel
--Yoga poses by Claire Jones

 Results from this project can be found at https://fayfugate.tumblr.com/